Carrefour City: you can now pay for your shopping in Bitcoin

 About

-Practical pages, legal and administrative tools such as an expense report template, a sample non-disclosure agreement (NDA), the main economic and banking indexes with Cnaps Codes or Swift Codes, and many models of letters like hotel room reservations and certificates are downloaded for free.
-Legal information is available here: about the Legal website.
+Practical pages and legal and administrative tools, such as an expense report template, a sample non-disclosure agreement (NDA), the main economic and banking indexes with Cnaps Codes or Swift Codes, and many letter templates, such as hotel room reservations and certificates, are available for download for free.

 Social networks and contact